facebookresearch/nevergrad/_sources/index.rst.txt

 License
 -------

 :code:`nevergrad` is released under the MIT license.
-See `LICENSE <https://github.com/facebookresearch/nevergrad/blob/master/LICENSE>`_ for additional details about it.
+See `LICENSE <https://github.com/facebookresearch/nevergrad/blob/master/LICENSE>`_ for additional details about it, as well as our `Terms of Use <https://opensource.facebook.com/legal/terms>`_ and `Privacy Policy <https://opensource.facebook.com/legal/privacy>`_.

 Indices and tables
 ------------------